 NYSED will provide educator preparation programs with new tools and models to enhance their programs.
-For example, clinical preparation faculty will have access to the webbased Teacher Performance Assessment system, which they can use formatively with candidates to support their 45 skill development.
-Last year NYSED awarded 11 institutions RTTT-funded grants to develop clinically rich graduate-level teacher preparation pilot programs with a focus on preparing candidates to work with students with disabilities and ELLs, and in the sciences, which it will study to identify promising practices that can be replicated and scaled up across the State.
+For example, clinical preparation faculty will have access to the webbased Teacher Performance Assessment system, which they can use formatively with candidates to support their skill development.
+In 2011, NYSED awarded 11 institutions RTTTfunded grants to develop clinically rich graduate-level teacher preparation pilot programs with a focus on preparing candidates to work with students with disabilities and ELLs, and in the sciences, which it will study to identify promising practices that can be replicated and scaled up across the State.
 This year the Department funded similar clinically rich pilot programs at the undergraduate level.